-Sample questions are provided in the accreditation guidelines and operating practices for the interaction with the head of the institution, head of the department, faculty and students with the main objective to have a better understanding of the strengths and weaknesses of the programmes and to have accurate information regarding the achievement of the POs and the PEOs in order to appreciate the ground reality.
-For interviewing the various members, faculty and above mentioned stakeholders, some suggestive questions were framed by the NBA for each category.
+Sample questions are provided in the accreditation guidelines and operating practices for the interaction with the head of head of the institution, head of the department, faculty and students with the main objective to have a better understanding of strengths and weaknesses of programmes and to have information on achievements of the POs and the PEOs in order to appreciate the ground reality.
+For interviewing the various members, faculty and above mentioned stakeholders some suggestive questions were framed by the NBA for each category.
 These questions are just illustrative, not exhaustive.
 The visiting team members are encouraged to frame their own questions with the basic objective of interviewing the stakeholders.